In Dinner, Training

 • Drone-in-a-Box for Emergency Services: Resilient Connectivity Beyond Terrestrial Networks | James Bassam, Australia UAV Service Manager, Surf Life Saving & Riley Porteous | Communications Systems Team Leader, Surf Life Saving

-• Australia’s Critical Communications Challenge for Public Safety | Hamish Duff, Managing Director, Mastercom
+• ARCIA’s Role in a Critical Communications Environment | Hamish Duff, Managing Director, Mastercom

 • Sydney Metro – Western Sydney Airport Link | Vishal Kohli – LTE/5G Specialist, Commtel Network Solutions